ydataai/ydata-sdk/README.md

 [![downloads](https://pepy.tech/badge/ydata-sdk/month)](https://pepy.tech/project/ydata-sdk)

 ---
-🎊 YData SDK for improved data quality everywhere!
+🚀 YData SDK Version 1.0 Released! 🎉 - Data quality everywhere!

-*ydata-sdk* v0.1.0 is here!
-Create a [YData account](https://ydata.ai/ydata-fabric-free-trial) so you can start using today!
+*ydata-sdk* v1.0.0 is here!
+Create a [YData Fabric account](https://ydata.ai/ydata-fabric-free-trial) so you can start using today!

+We are excited to announce the release of YData Fabric SDK v1.0!
+This major release marks the beginning of long-term support for the package, ensuring stability, continuous improvements, and ongoing support for all users.
+YData SDK empowers developers with easy access to state-of-the-art data quality tools and generative AI capabilities.
+Stay tuned for more updates and new features!

 ---